7 June 2024 | Updated 13 January 20256 min read

 Equally as impressive, USCA Winery uses chateaux-type production techniques to produce over 45,000 bottles of wine a year.
 You can pick from tasting packages that include food pairings or premium presentations in the winery’s cellar.

-Spring also welcomes the Kite Festival.
-Participants come from across the Çeşme Peninsula to fly their best-designed kite in Alaçati’s trusty coastal winds.
-It’s a great one for families, with craft workshops and face painting on offer, too.
+Spring also welcomes the Kite Festival (or ‘Fly Me Kite Fest’ to locals).
+Participants come from across the Çeşme Peninsula to fly their coolest kites in Alaçati’s trusty coastal winds.
+It’s a great one for families, with craft workshops and face painting on offer too.

 Come summer, watch surfers battle it out on the waves in Alaçati’s Surf Festival (usually in July), or if you’re visiting in September, don’t miss the town’s Big Fish Tournament, where over 300 fishermen head out from Port Alaçati to compete for the best catch.